-- For example, you have the right to get information from us about the qualifications of the providers in our network and how we pay the providers in our network. - For a list of the providers in the plan's network, see the Provider Directory. - For more detailed information about our providers, you can call Member Services (phone numbers are printed on the back cover of this booklet) or visit our website at www.wellcare.com/allwellin.

-• Information about your coverage and the rules you must follow when using your coverage.

-- In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services. - o If you have questions about the rules or restrictions, please call member services (phone numbers are printed on the back cover of this booklet). - Note: Our plan does not reward practitioners, providers, or employees who perform utilization reviews, including those of delegated entities.
+- Information about our plan.
+This includes, for example, information about the plan's financial condition. - Information about our network providers.
+You have the right to get information about the qualifications of the providers in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.
+Chapters 3 and 4 provide information regarding medical services. - Note: Our plan does not reward practitioners, providers, or employees who perform utilization reviews, including those of delegated entities.
 Utilization Management (UM) decision making is based only on appropriateness of care and service, and existence of coverage.
 Additionally, the plan does not specifically reward practitioners or other individuals for issuing denials of coverage.
-Financial incentives for UM decision makers do not encourage decisions that result in underutilization.

-• Information about why something is not covered and what you can do about it.
+Financial incentives for UM decision makers do not encourage decisions that result in underutilization. - Information about why something is not covered and what you can do about it.
+Chapter 7 provides information on asking for a written explanation on why a medical service is not covered or if your coverage is restricted.
+Chapter 7 also provides information on asking us to change a decision, also called an appeal.